This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 Some of the better-known lightings include Boston, Chicago, and New York.
 Events such as this leave lasting impressions on your children and get them into the Christmas spirit.

-10. Skip traditional expensive wrapping paper
+10. Skip the traditional expensive wrapping paper

 Wrapping paper is ridiculously expensive and most often is rarely worth the expense as our children tear through their gifts on Christmas morning.
 This is one place where DIY ideas are a great inexpensive option.